orenmagen100/tikal-agents/README.md

 app.components.spec.ts contains simple tests to check the code. you can run it by:
 `npm test`

-## install and run
+## Install and run

-to start, clone the project, enter tikal-agents folder and run `npm install` then
+To start, clone the project, enter tikal-agents folder and run `npm install` then
 `npm start` which will run ng start with the proxy config